The Stack System Reviewed: Your Path to Hitting Bombs

 The first thing you’ll notice is the quality of the Stack System.
 The club, the weights…it isn’t a cheap training aid you’ll find being peddled in YouTube ads.

 It includes a club and 5 weights ranging from 20g to 100g, allowing you to adjust for 30 unique weight combinations from 0g to 300g.
-The weights come with a nice storage case that can also be used as a phone stand during your workout session.
+The weights come with a nice storage case hat keeps your weights from rattling around.

 The club is the equivalent length of a standard hybrid, which helps to ensure you stay on your swing plane while using it.